0xSero/partisia-docs/docs/operator-9-node-health.md

   networkKey: "NETWORK_PUBLIC_KEY",
   blockchainAddress: "BLOCKCHAIN_ADDRESS"
 ````
 You can see which version of Partisia software you are running.
-Uptime is measured in milliseconds, and show how long your IP has been reachable uninterrupted.
+Uptime is measured in milliseconds, and show how long your server has been running uninterrupted.

 If you cannot open your status endpoint there is probably a problem with the opening of ports of the VPS.
 See which ports are allowed through the firewall: